+Fictitious business name:

+CHOU'S TAX &

+SERVICES

+Located at:

+4714 Market St

+San Diego, CA

+County of San Diego, 92102

+The business is conducted by:

+A Married Couple

+The first day of business was

-CHOU'S TAX & SERVICES Located at: 4714 Market St 4714 Market St San Diego, CA County of San Diego, 92102 he business is conducted by: A Married Couple The first day of business was
+A Married Couple

+The first day of business was

+12/20/2017.

-12/20/2017 This business is hereby registered by the following: thou P. Ratsachak & Phausi Ratsachak
+This business is hereby

+registered by the following:

+Chos P. Ratsachak & Phaung

+Ratsachak

+4714 Market St.
-4714 Market St San Diego, CA 92102 his statement was filed with e Recorder/County Clerk of San Diego County on December 20, 2017.

-This fictitious business nau will expire on ecomber 20, 2022 12/28 1/4 1/11 1/18
+San Diego, CA 92102

+pr was filed with e Recorder/County Clerk of San Diego County on December 20, 2017.
+This fictitious business as will expire on December 20, 2022 12/28,1/4,1/11, 1/18

-NOTICE TO CREDITORS OF MARK L. PRINGLE: BY TRUSTEE LAURENCE CAMERON PRINGLE COUNTY OF SAN DIEGO that all persons having claims ainst the decedent are requi o mail or deliver a copy to LAU-RENCE CAMERON PRING-
+NOTICE TO CREDITORS OF MARK L. PRINGLE: BY TRUSTEE LAURENCE CAMERON PRINCIP COUNTY OF SAN DIEGO of the above-named decedent, that all persons having claims against the decedent are required to mail or deliver a copy to LAU-RENCE CAMERON PRING-

-Notice is hereby given to the editors and contingent creditors wherein the decedent was the settler, at 800 W. Broadway, Suite 700, San Diego, CA 92101, within the later of four months after of the first publication of notice to creditors) or, if notice is majed or personally delivered to you 60 days after the date this notice is mailed or nearonally delivered. is mailed or personally delivered to you or you must netition to
+Notice is hereby given to the reditors and contingent creditors settler, at 00 W. Broadway, Suite 700, San Diego, CA 92101, within the later of four months after , 2017 (the date of the first publication of notice to creditors) or, if notice is mailed or personally delivered to you, do days after the date this notice is mailed or personally delivered to you, or you must neithou to